gergo-salyi/multibg-sway/README.md

         $ swaymsg -t get_outputs

 - **workspace_name**: The name of the sway workspace, by sway defaults: 1, 2, 3, ..., 10
-  - Can be a manually defined workspace name (eg. in sway config), but renaming workspaces while multibg_sway is running is not supported currently
+  - Can be a manually defined workspace name (eg. in sway config), but renaming workspaces while multibg-sway is running is not supported currently
   - Can define a fallback wallpaper with the special name: _default
   - Can be a symlink to use a wallpaper image for multiple workspaces

-Wallpaper images are not resized by multibg-sway currently, so they should have the same resolution as the output
+Wallpaper images are now automatically resized at startup to _fill_ the output.
+Still it is better to have wallpaper images the same resolution as the output, which automatically avoids resizing operations and decreases startup time.

 ### Example